ismop/dap/doc/api/measurements.md

 This will return all measurements which fall between 23 June 2014 15:50:40 UTC+0200 and 23 June 2014 16:50:40 UTC+0200.
 The response is a JSON file.

+Multiple (comma-separated) values can be specified in filter fields (/id/, /timeline_id/, /context_id/).

 ```json
 {
   "measurements": [